LeoooLagOS/dotfiles/07_Operating_Systems/Windows/_Windows.md

 - **Graphical User Interface (GUI) First:**
 	- The primary way to interact with the OS is through its graphical interface, making it accessible to non-technical users.
 - **Backward Compatibility:**
-	- A major design goal has always been to ensure that software written for older versions of Windows will continue to run on newer versions.
+	- A major design goal has always been to ensure that [[Software]] written for older versions of Windows will continue to run on newer versions.
 ## ⚙️ Key Details
 - **What it is:**
 	- A family of proprietary operating systems for personal computers, servers, and other devices.